 Namitha Says,

 I would like to thank Lubna for giving me this wonderful opportunity to write my first guest post!
-I was surprised and flattered when she asked me if I could write about styling and composition in food photography.
+I was surprised and flattered when she asked me if I could write about composition and styling in food photography.
 Few days back, I was thinking to write about it some day on my blog, but since Lubna’s request came before that, I decided to write one here.
-I will talk about styling and composition in food photography, the way I understand it.
+I will talk composition and styling in food photography, the way I understand it.
 I am in no way an expert, this is just a humble effort to share what I know.
 You may differ about some of the points I will make and I encourage you to write and let me know about them.
 If you agree, I am not averse to compliments either.

 The topic of food photography is vast and beyond the scope of one single blog post.
 Therefore here is just a snippet of what I have learned over time.
 Hope it will be helpful to you.